trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/2-create-database.rst

 - image (Media column)

-Here’s how to do that:
+Here's how to do that:

 Click on the 'Add Table' button.
 You should now see an empty Data Table named **Table 1**.
 Double click on that name and rename your new data table to **houses**.

-Next, add a column for the row ID, by clicking ‘+ New Column’ and choosing ‘Add number column…’.
-Call this column row_id’.
+Next, add a column for the row ID, by clicking '+ New Column' and choosing 'Add number column…'.
+Call this column row_id'.

 Keep adding columns until your Data Table has the structure we described above.
-Column titles are case sensitive, so let’s stick to lower case.
+Column titles are case sensitive, so let's stick to lower case.

 Your Data Table should look something like this: